 Limited market access

 The Indian market!
 It’s like a dragon guarding its treasure – tough to crack and even tougher to compete with established businesses.
-The challenges faced by entrepreneurs in accessing the Indian market are like trying to break into Fort Knox – it’s a fortress that’s hard to penetrate.
+The challenges entrepreneurs face in accessing the Indian market are like trying to break into Fort Knox – it’s a fortress that is hard to penetrate.

 Established businesses in India are like a herd of elephants – they’re big, powerful, and have been around for a long time.
 Startups trying to compete with them are like mice trying to take on a pack of lions – it will only end well.